Search our comprehensive guide to find out how to dispose of specific items.

 Plastic detergent bottles can be placed in the yellow recycling bin, keep the lid on.
 Cardboard detergent cartons can also be placed in the yellow recycling bin.

 Council is part of the national Drum Muster program and collects empty chemical drums for recycling at the Avoca and Beaufort transfer stations.
 This service is useful to chemical users - particularly farmers and others undertaking landcare works - and will play an important role in reducing the amount of waste going to landfill.
-Please note the following: * Containers, either plastic or steel, must be triple rinsed to the satisfaction of the Drum Muster Inspector at the transfer stations. * Drums can only be dropped off at Transfer Stations on Thursdays.
+Please note the following: * Containers, either plastic or steel, that display the drumuster logo, must be triple rinsed to the satisfaction of the Drum Muster Inspector at the transfer stations. * Drums can only be dropped off at Transfer Stations on Thursdays.
 Find out more about disposing of chemicals. [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Other-types-of-waste?]

 E-waste (electronic waste) is one of the fastest-growing types of waste in our community.
 Here are some options to consider instead of sending e-waste to landfill: Computers & Televisions Book a kerbside / bulky waste collection Gaming Devices These can be valuable!
 Try selling them online, or find a store that deals in second hand games and gear.
 DVD players, Stereos, Cameras, iPods and Toys Recycle your unwanted electronics through your nearest transfer station.
 Find out more on the TechCollect Australia [https://techcollect.com.au/] website.
 Mobile Phones Drop off Insert details Apple Products Apple Giveback lets you trade in old devices to get an Apple store gift card.
 If your old Apple doesn't qualify for a trade-in, Apple will still recycle it for free.
 Conditions apply.
 See Apple's website [https://www.apple.com/au/trade-in/] for details.